watrall/charm-market-intelligence-engine/README.md

 > **Cost-safe dry run:** `USE_LLM` and `USE_SHEETS` default to `false` in `.env.example` so you can run the full pipeline locally without triggering OpenAI tokens or Google Sheets API calls.
 Flip them to `true` only after you are ready to authenticate those paid services.

 ## Environment placeholders
-The sample `.env` uses **explicit placeholders** anywhere a key/ID/secret is needed.
+The sample `config/.env.example` uses **explicit placeholders** anywhere a key/ID/secret is needed.
 Replace these with real values:

 - `GOOGLE_SERVICE_ACCOUNT_FILE=ENTER_PATH_TO_SERVICE_ACCOUNT_JSON_HERE`
   - Path to your service account key file (e.g., `secrets/service_account.json`).